radar/rails/guides/source/getting_started.md

 end
 ```

+Now when an article is deleted, all of its comments will be deleted too, and we will avoid having a foreign key constraint error happen.

 Security
 --------

 ### Basic Authentication

-If you were to publish your blog online, anyone would be able to add, edit and
-delete articles or delete comments.
+If you were to publish your blog online, anyone would be able to add, edit and delete articles or delete comments.

-Rails provides a very simple HTTP authentication system that will work nicely in
+Rails provides a very simple HTTP authentication system that will work nicely in this situation.
-this situation.

-In the `ArticlesController` we need to have a way to block access to the
-various actions if the person is not authenticated.
-Here we can use the Rails
-`http_basic_authenticate_with` method, which allows access to the requested
-action if that method allows it.
+In the `ArticlesController` we need to have a way to block access to the various actions if the person is not authenticated.
+Here we can use the Rails `http_basic_authenticate_with` method, which allows access to the requested action if that method allows it.

-To use the authentication system, we specify it at the top of our
-`ArticlesController` in `app/controllers/articles_controller.rb`.
-In our case,
-we want the user to be authenticated on every action except `index` and `show`,
+To use the authentication system, we specify it at the top of our `ArticlesController` in `app/controllers/articles_controller.rb`.
+In our case, we want the user to be authenticated on every action except `index` and `show`,
 so we write that:

 ```ruby